-LINC applicants must first take a Canadian Language Benchmarks test at the Immigrant and Vocational Assessment Referral Centre (ILVARC).
-The telephone number for ILVARC is 403-262-2656.
+LINC applicants must first take a CLB test at the Calgary Language Assessment & Referral Centre (CLARC).
+The telephone number for CLARC is 403-262-2656.

 For detailed information about the application process, see ELL Applying.

 LINC stands for Language Instruction for Newcomers to Canada.
 In LINC, you'll learn listening, speaking, reading, and writing skills.
-With LINC, you can get the knowledge you need to settle in Canada.
+You'll get the knowledge you need to settle in Canada.

 LINC Home Study

 LINC stands for Language Instruction for Newcomers to Canada.
 This program is offered online and by correspondence.
-Learners work one-on-one with a qualified TESL instructor every week.
+Learners work one-on-one with an instructor 1/2 hour every week.